gustavocd/javascript-notes/README.md

-# javascript-notes
+# JavaScript Notes

-JS notes is a compilation of some articles and exercises I'll save over the time
+JS notes is a compilation of some articles and exercises I'll save over the time.